10 Fun Facts About Mice You May Not Have Known

 4. They’re Good Jumpers, Climbers & Swimmers

 Mice can jump up to 18 inches in the air.
-This may not seem like a huge distance to you and me, but given the size of a mouse, 18 inches is an impressive leap for their little bodies.
-Mice are quite the acrobats as well; they are very efficient at swimming and climbing.
-If you suspect that your house has rodent invaders, keep your perishables sealed and put away.
+This may not seem like a huge distance to you and me, but 18 inches is an impressive leap for their little bodies given the size of a mouse.
+Mice are quite the acrobats as well and are very efficient at swimming and climbing.
+If you suspect that your house has rodent invaders, keep your perishables sealed and put them away in a secure location.

 5. They’re Notorious Thieves

 The name ‘mouse’ comes from the Sanskrit word ‘mus’, meaning ‘thief’.
 Ever wonder why these little pests invade your home and space?
 It’s because they steal from you!
-They need food, water, shelter, and warmth just like the rest of us, and your home may be an easy target.
+They need food, water, shelter, and warmth, especially when the temperature changes, and your home may be an easy target.
 They are like greedy, little trespassers, living off of you without paying their fair share!

 6. They Can Produce Vitamin C

-Mice can make their own Vitamin C. Are you asking yourself how?
-So am I!
+Mice can make their own Vitamin C. How is this possible?
 The ability to make Vitamin C comes from their genes; a lot of animals can produce this themselves.
 Humans, however, do not have this ability and must maintain our own Vitamin C intake.
-Studies have shown that when the genes in them are switched off, they quickly begin showing signs of heart disease.
+Studies have shown that when the genes in them are switched off, mice quickly begin showing signs of heart disease.

 7. They Have Relatively Short Lifespans